 Most authors rely on ideas and information from other publications.
 But when you do that without citing the sources of these ideas, it is a form of plagiarism.
 Avoid using charts, graphs, or tables that represent someone else’s information or statistics of any sort.
-Use them less often and with proper rules of citation given in the research manual of NIH.
+Use them less often and with proper rules of citation given in the research manual NIH.

 It would be a waste of both time and effort for you and your team members if you mix your work with the previously published ones.
-And as everyone knows that the time is the greatest loss of all.
+And as everyone knows that time is the greatest loss of all.

 It is simple; when you paste word to word, the acquired material should be embedded inside the inverted commas.
 This will highlight the external material source and will be ethically approved.

 Finally, all the cited material in your research paper should also be drafted in the references list at the end.
 These references should be reviewed cautiously for their accuracy in terms of author names, research title, date of publication, journal in which it is published and its online URL link.
 The URL coded in-text should match with the ones given in the references list.
 Errors and mistakes can occur while citing references and can cause problems for both the grant writer and the involving authors (Parmod, 2012).

 Those who have assisted in the research work but do not meet all three eligibility criteria, for authorship, are to be mentioned in the acknowledgment section.
 Works like helping in writing, proofreading, or providing help in the procedures involving the research department, all these come under the acknowledgment section (Camille, Nian & Ban, 2016).